vishalloop/html-css-playground/README.md

 What began with small layout experiments eventually turned into complex, animation-heavy, responsive UI experiences — culminating in my final and most ambitious project.

+## 🧩 Tailwind CSS Practice

+This repository also includes a collection of **basic landing pages built using Tailwind CSS**.

+The goal of these projects is to:
+- understand utility-first workflows
+- practice rapid UI building
+- compare Tailwind with vanilla CSS approaches

+📁 Located inside the `tailwind-landing-pages/` folder.

 ⭐ Final Project — The Centerpiece
 🐜 ART — A CSS-Only Creative Experience